Australian Survivor season 3

-The third season of Australian Survivor is a television series based on the international reality game show franchise Survivor.
+The third season of Australian Survivor is a television series based on the international reality competition franchise Survivor.
 This season, announced by Ten in November 2015, is the third Australian edition of the program, the second to feature non-celebrity contestants and the first to air on Network Ten.
 The first season aired on the Nine Network in 2002, while the second season (a celebrity edition) aired in 2006 on the Seven Network.
 This season gives Australian Survivor the rare distinction of being one of the few Australian programs to have aired across all three commercial networks in Australia.

 The season was filmed in Samoa from May to July 2016 and premiered on 21 August 2016 on Network Ten.
-Hosted by Jonathan LaPaglia, the program featured 24 Australian castaways competing for 55 days for a grand prize of A$500,000.
+Hosted by actor Jonathan LaPaglia, the program featured 24 Australian castaways competing for 55 days for a grand prize of A$500,000.
 After 55 days on the island, Kristie Bennett was named the "Sole Survivor" and awarded the grand prize over former professional cricketer Lee Carseldine by a jury vote of 8–1.

 Production

 Conception

 After Australian Celebrity Survivor was not renewed by the Seven Network, a third season of Australian Survivor appeared unlikely.
 However, in August 2013, the creator of the Survivor format, Charlie Parsons revealed in an interview with fan website and podcast Survivor Oz that the rights to produce Australian Survivor had been licensed to an undisclosed production company.
 The company who believed that there was an appetite for the program and would be approaching Australian networks to commission the potential series.

 On 19 November 2015, Network Ten revealed at their upfronts that they would be commissioning a revival of Australian Survivor to air in mid-late 2016.
-They also announced that Endermol Shine Australia would be producing the series in association with Castaway Television.
+They also announced that Endemol Shine Australia would be producing the series in association with Castaway Television.